VariantSync/Vatras/src/CC.lagda.md

 open ConfigurationConverter

 -- Default configuration converter that always goes left.
--- We use it as a base case when we have no other information. unknownConfigurationConverter : ConfigurationConverter unknownConfigurationConverter = record
+-- We use it as a base case when we have no further information. unknownConfigurationConverter : ConfigurationConverter unknownConfigurationConverter = record
   { nary→binary = λ _ _ → true